EinScan HX (handheld object scanning)

 Paragraph

-The software for the EinScan HX is very user friendly as walks you through the process of calibration and scanning.
+The software for the EinScan HX is very user friendly and walks you through the process of calibration and scanning.

 For a written step-by-step of how to scan, see below.